 Plastic forks, prayer cards, monuments, Digimon, batteries this is where everything was valued by the most impartial of standards, its utility for survival.

 Living in the shadows of revolting spires that had accumulated refuse piled so high only the squalling seagulls could reach the summit were the scavengers was a little girl nearing the end of a harsh, obscure, and brief existence.
 Like the birds and rats, the bacteria, and the mold she subsisted on decay.

-There were three people walking towards her.
-Thier clothes were a patchwork of well worn protective items.
-Thier hands were covered by tattered yellow dish gloves.
+Three people were walking towards her.
+Their clothes were a patchwork of disintegrating rags, and their hands were covered by tattered rubber dish gloves.
 One of them wore a soldiers helmet while the other two had baseball helmets and their faces were obscured by surgical masks.
 They were pushing a wobbling cart full of scrap.
-The little girl leaned against a doorless fridge and obliquely looked down at her feet.
+The little girl leaned against a rusted doorless fridge, and obliquely looked down at her feet.
 The scrap men seeming unmoved by the emaciated child silently wheeled past her.